silenceFS/release-code/Learning-Linguistic-Association-Towards-Efficient-Text-Video-Retrieval/README_EN.md

 ## Dataset

 To run our code, please first download the required dataset and a pre-trained word2vec [here](https://drive.google.com/drive/folders/1TEIjErztZNQAi6AyNu9cK5STwo74oI8I).
 Then extract the content in ***code/dataset/***.

+We use the public dataset MSR-VTT, which was processed by Dong et al[Dual Encoding for Video Retrieval by Text].

 ## Training